What Is Concrete Thinking Versus Abstract Thinking?

 Read about cognitive restructuring

 Challenging yourself to learn and understand the concepts and theories behind cognition and cognitive development can help you change your thinking.
 Tactics like cognitive restructuring are often used in therapeutic modalities like cognitive-behavioral therapy to help clients change their thoughts if they're experiencing cognitive distortions like "black and white" thinking.
 These concepts may be challenging to learn at first.
-However, if you struggle to understand them, a cognitive-behavioral therapist may be able to support you as you learn.
+However, if you have trouble understanding them, a cognitive-behavioral therapist may be able to support you as you learn.

 Try a therapy group